min2ha/ukwa-site/content/target/52639/index.en.md

   "subject": "UK General Election 2017"
 }

-# Town and Country Planning Association: Building the future: the TCPA's manifesto for the 2017 general election

 Following the announcement of a general election on 8 June 2017, the TCPA considers what challenges we face as a nation and what the next government must do to put Britain back at the cutting-edge of placemaking.